krunoslavrihtaric10-afk/calculator/README.md

-A simple and user-friendly calculator built to perform basic arithmetic operations like addition.
+A simple and user-friendly calculator built to perform basic arithmetic operations.